fredgibbs/fredgibbs.github.io/courses/idea-of-nature/schedule.md

 ### 10/24: Nature vs. Culture
 - Frederick Turner, "Cultivating the American Garden" (1985), 45--52.
 - Michael Pollan, _Second Nature_ [Ch.
-2: Nature Abhors a Garden; Ch.
-6: Weeds are Us] (1991), 37--53; 98--116.
-- Ylva Uggla, “What is this thing called ‘natural’?
-The nature-culture divide in climate change and biodiversity policy” (2010), 79--87.

-### 10/26: NO CLASS

-Wilderness
+10: The Idea of a Garden] (1991), 176--201.
 - William Cronon, "The Trouble with Wilderness: Or, Getting Back to the Wrong Nature" (1996), 7--25.

-- Michael Pollan, _Second Nature_ [Ch.
-10: The Idea of a Garden] (1991), 176--201.
+### 10/26: NO CLASS: Early Modern Nature
+We're not meeting today, but you should read the following and prepare the pre-class reflection as usual (to bring next Monday).
+- Carolyn Merchant, _The Death of Nature_ [Ch.
+5: Nature as Disorder] (1980), 127--148.
+- Carolyn Merchant, _The Death of Nature_ [Ch.
+7: Dominion over Nature] (1980), 164--190.

+#### Noteworthy
+- Lynn White, Jr., "The Historical Roots of Our Ecological Crisis" (1967), 173--181.

 ## Week 3

-### 10/31: Early American Nature
+### 10/31: Early American Nature (add Merchant and Recovery)
+- Discussion of Early Modern Nature readings from last week
+- Carolyn Merchant, _Reinventing Eden: Western Culture as a Recovery Narrative_ [Chapters 4--6], 65--143.

+- George Catlin, _Letters and Notes on the North American Indians_ (Letters 2 and 10), 14--22; 66--79.

+#### Noteworthy
+- Noel Perrin, "Forever Virgin: The American View of America" (1989), 13--22.
 - Richard White, "Discovering Nature in North America" (1992), 874--891.
-- Noel Perrin, "Forever Virgin: The American View of America" (1989), 13--22.
 - Arthur Ekirch, Jr., _Man and Nature in America_ (1973) (2: The Agrarian Dream), 10--21.
 - _American Georgics_, 9--27.
-- George Catlin, _Letters and Notes on the North American Indians_ (Letters 2 and 10), 14--22; 66--79.

-### 11/2: NO CLASS
+### 11/2: NO CLASS: Romantic + Landscape Natures

-Romantic Nature
+Same drill as last week: no meeting today but a new topic to explore for your usual pre-class assignments and discussion on Monday.
+Make sure to post your writing assignment by Thursday!
 - Arthur Ekirch, Jr., _Man and Nature in America_ [3: The Romantic View] (1973), 22--34.
+- Roderick Frazier Nash, _Wilderness and the American Mind_ [4: The _American_ Wilderness], 67--83.
 - Ronald Rees, “Constable, Turner, and Views of Nature in the Nineteenth Century” (1982), 253--69.
 - Thomas Cole, "Essay on American Scenery" _American Monthly Magazine_ vol 1.
 (1836), 1--12.